mathbunnyru/funny-cpp/10. non-stl stl/README.md

-# non-stl stl
+# Non-template STL

 Do you know some entities in STL, which are not actual templates?
-C functions are not taken into account here (like, memcpy).
+C functions like `memcpy` are not taken into account here.